-The Trust was constituted under the Wellington Park Act 1993 as the managing authority for Wellington Park.
+The Wellington Park Management Trust was constituted under the Wellington Park Act 1993 as the managing authority for Wellington Park.
 The Trust is required to prepare and implement a Management Plan for the Park.
 The Management Plan is a statutory document and is the planning scheme for the Park under the Land Use Planning and Approvals Act 1993 (LUPAA).

 The Trust, via the Wellington Park Management Plan and the Wellington Park Regulations 2019, ensures that all works undertaken within the Park are consistent with the purposes for which the Park is set aside.
 These purposes are specified in the Act:

-Depending on the type of activity or development, a permit, licence, or other approval may be required from the Trust.
+Depending on the type of activity or development, a permit, licence, or other approval may be required from the Trust under the Act or Regulations.
 Chapter 8 of the Wellington Park Management Plan sets out the activities, uses and developments that are allowable in the Park.